 Aims and objectives

-Our aims in the teaching of mathematics are to:
+Our objectives in the teaching of computing are to:

 facilitate the finding, selection and use of information;

 teach the use of technology for effective and appropriate communication;

 enable the monitoring and control of events, both real and imaginary;

 teach the application of computing to children’s learning across the curriculum;

 explore the value of technology, both to children and to society in general;

 examine issues of security, personal safety, confidentiality and accuracy